zulujive/mypxls/README.md

     - PHP mySQL
 - Node.js (optional, but recommended)

+### Notes
+Do be aware that the application will show errors by default.
+Always disable this in production to prevent clients from reading sensitive server data.

 ### Setting Up the Server
 1. In the folder of your choice, clone the repository from GitHub
 2. Open the folder "myPxls" and use the command: